balajimk/dijkstraPython/README.md

 Instead of visited vertices list, I have used a 'used' boolean flag on Edge class.

-# How to run the code
+## How to run the code
 Clone or download the code from this repository.
 Open the folder in Visual Studio code or your preferred text editor.
-Install py-linq by running the command "pip install py-linq" in the prompt / terminal.
+Install py-linq by running the command in the prompt / terminal"
+> pip install py-linq
 Run the {full path to  python}/python.exe {full path to the folder}/dijkstraClient.py

 This is my first try with Python and so, bear with the issues :)